JuanJS117/MesoscopicModel/README.md

 - Open Julia Command-Line (type `julia` in your terminal/shell/cmd) and enter the specific package environment Pkg prompt (type `]` in Julia Command-Line).
 Once you have accessed Pkg prompt, type:

         add PackageName

 and let selected package to be installed.
 Once you are done, close Pkg environment pressing Ctrl+C, and exit Julia Command-Line by typing `close()`.
 You will return to your default terminal/shell/cmd prompt.

 - Open Julia Command-Line, and type

         use Pkg
         Pkg.add("Package Name")

 Then exit Julia Command-Line to go back to default terminal/shell/cmd prompt.

 For some Julia versions, these methods may not work.
 If one of them does not work, try the other.

-The required packages for running the model are "Distributions", "Random", and "DelimitedFiles".
+The required packages for running the model are:

+- Distributions
+- Random
+- DelimitedFiles

-Finally, you have to download the five main modules that contain core model codes.
-Those are "main.jl", "constants.jl", "grid.jl", "tools.jl" and "monitor.jl".
+Finally, you have to download the five main modules that contain core model's codes.
+Those are:
+- main.jl
+- constants.jl
+- grid.jl
+- tools.jl
+- monitor.jl

 You also need to download the input file "Param_dist.txt", that contains distributions of cell processes' characteristic times to sample from.
 Place them in a custom folder, where you will run tumor simulations.

 ## 3. Usage